frenetic-lang/tutorials/OxRepeater/index.md

   }
 ~~~

-You need to fill in the list of actions to send the packet out of
+The list of actions we want is one that will send the packet out all
-every port (excluding the input port).
-This is easier than it
+ports excluding the input port.
+This is easier than it may sound,
-sounds, because you can do it with just one OpenFlow action.
+because OpenFlow includes a single primitive that provides exactly

-Find the right action in the Ox manual (it is in the [OpenFlow_Core]
+this functionality.
+Find the right action in the Ox manual (it is in
-module) and fill it in.
+the [OpenFlow_Core] module) and fill it in.

 <h4 id="compiling">Compiling your Controller</h4>

 To build your controller, run the following command:

 ~~~
-$ make Repeater.d.byte
+$ oxbuild Repeater.native
 ~~~

-> The file extension indicates that it is a bytecode, debug build.
-You
-> can use `make foo.d.byte` to compile any `foo.ml` file in this
-> directory.

-If compilation succeeds, you should see output akin to this:
+Assuming compilation succeeds, you will see output like to this:

 ~~~
-ocamlbuild -use-ocamlfind Repeater1.d.byte
+ocamlbuild -use-ocamlfind Repeater.native
 Finished, 4 targets (4 cached) in 00:00:00.
 ~~~